DQNEO/apple-dictionary-parser/README.md

 # Apple Dictionary Parser

-Apple Dictionary Parser is a command line tool to parser MacOS's built-in dictionary files.
+Apple Dictionary Parser is a command line tool and a library to parse and analyze MacOS's built-in dictionary files.

 Currently only "New Oxford American Dictionary" is supported.